 Get the information and resources you need for making decisions to support your academic success this semester.

 M - TH: 8:30 a.m. - 4:30 p.m.

 1Capen, North Campus

-Frequently asked questions and answers about Satisfactory/Unsatisfactory (S/U) grades.
+Frequently asked questions and answers about undergraduate Satisfactory/Unsatisfactory (S/U) grades.
 Please refer to the Graduate School Policy Library for more information on graduate S/U grading.

 What is S/U grading?

 Students can opt to have a course graded satisfactory/unsatisfactory (S/U) in lieu of receiving a traditional letter grade.
-Effective spring 2021, students may elect S/U grading by submitting the Request for Undergraduate S/U form by the course resign deadline.
-For courses taken fall 2020 or earlier, students needed to submit the request form by the end of the drop/add period for the semester.
+Effective spring 2021, students may elect S/U grading by submitting the Request for Undergraduate S/U Grade form by the course resign deadline.
+For courses taken fall 2020 or earlier, students needed to submit the request form by the end of the drop/add period.
 Students cannot select S/U grading for courses that count towards UB Curriculum general education requirements or major requirements.
 S/U grades do not factor into your GPA.
 More information on S/U grading can be found in the Undergraduate Catalog.

-Your course instructors will submit a letter grade for you at the end of the semester, then the letter grade is converted to the appropriate S or U grade.
+Your course instructors will submit a letter grade for you at the end of the semester.
+The letter grade is then converted to the appropriate S or U grade.
 A grade of C or better is converted to an S. A grade of C- and below is converted to a U. Students may opt to recover their letter grade at any point.

 How did S/U grading change for spring 2020?

 For spring 2020 only, S/U grading was permitted for any course, including those that count toward UB Curriculum general education requirements and major requirements.
 Some degree programs may require you to choose or recover letter grades in major courses and pre-requisites in the future.
 To date, these programs include Nursing, Accounting (with the exception of MGA 201 and 202) and Occupational Therapy.
 In addition, students were permitted to elect S/U grading for repeated courses.